gamma-opt/oip-notes/course/part1/3-mathematical_programming.md

 A mathematical programming model comprises four key ingredients:

-1. **Parameters**, which represent the input data and information that defines the problem statement.
+1. **Input data**, which represent the input data and information that defines the problem statement.
 These are typically elements in the problem that are beyond our control, such as unity costs, revenues, efficiency rates, limits, and so forth.
 2. **Decision variables** $x$, which represent the elements of the problem that we control.
 These can represent production amounts, flows in a network, dimensions of a structure, or any other element that is part of the decisions we wish to make.
 3. **Objective function** $f$ represents a measure of performance associated with a candidate solution $x$.
 Examples include maximising profits, utility, return on investment, or satisfaction, and minimising costs, redundancy, waste, or risk.
 4. **Constraints** $X$, which express the rules or conditions that a solution must satisfy for it to be considered valid.